imadtyx/misalignment-scraper/README.md

-mis-scrape
-=========

-Catch shared chats.
+mis-scrape: Catch shared chats.
 Recreate behavior.
 Compare.

-- scrape public/shared chat links (Gemini, ChatGPT, Claude, Grok) and common discussion threads (Twitter thread, Reddit posts, GitHub issues),
-- normalize them into a transcript ({ url, title, messages:[{role, content}] }), and
-- reproduce the conversation against a target model (via Anthropic/OpenAI/Gemini), writing an output JSON transcript (if successful).
+=========

+This repository houses mis-scrape — a small, focused utility for turning public/shared conversations into structured transcripts and then reproducing them against a target model.
+It supports popular sources (Gemini, ChatGPT, Claude, Grok, Reddit, GitHub issues), normalizes them into a unified { url, title, messages:[...] } shape, and outputs a JSON result from the target model for quick comparison and debugging.

 ⚠️ Responsible Use
 -------------